-Schreiber-Bogen Card Modelling Gorch Fock
+Schreiber-Bogen Card modeling Gorch Fock

-Number of sheets: 5,5
+Number of sheets: 5.5

 Helpful tools: scalpel, bone folder, small clamps and needles for fixing